Apache Solr is an open search enterprise search software. Here, you will learn how to install Apache Solr Server on CentOS 8.

 You can download Apache Solr from Github or their official website.

-From Solr Download Page, copy the URL of your required version of Apache Solr and then use wget command to download Solr from the copied URL.
+From official download page, copy the URL of your required version of Apache Solr software and then use wget command to download it.

-Extract the Solr installation script from downloaded tarball as follows.
+Extract the installation script from downloaded tarball as follows.

-Now, use the extracted installation script to install Apache Solr on your Linux server.
+Now, execute the extracted installation script to install Apache Solr Enterprise Search Server on your Linux machine.

 We recommend installing the 'lsof' command for more stable start/stop of Solr